 - LLC

 A comma may be used after the business name and before the designator.
-“Twin Cities Treasures LLC” and “Twin Cities Treasurer, LLC” are both acceptable.
+“Twin Cities Treasures LLC” and “Twin Cities Treasurer, LLC” are acceptable.

 If there is a name you want to use but aren’t ready to form the LLC, the Request for Reservation of Name can be filed to hold the name for up to 1 year.